Chain-of-Insight/nomsu/README.md

 This is a programming language designed to be used for playing games of Nomic, or engaging in other similar activities revolving around natural language rule-making and self modification.

-The language compiler was written in [moonscript](http://moonscript.org/), using the [lpeg library](http://www.inf.puc-rio.br/~roberto/lpeg/) for parsing.
-All of the moon files have been compiled into lua for convenience.
+The language compiler was written in [Moonscript](http://moonscript.org/), using the [LPEG library](http://www.inf.puc-rio.br/~roberto/lpeg/) for parsing.
+LPEG is a dependency, so you need to install it in order to run the compiler.
+All of the moon files have been compiled into lua for convenience, so Moonscript is not a dependency.

 In order to run a .nom file, run `lua nomic.lua your_file.nom`.
 Code can also be compiled into lua code directly, which still requires nomic.lua as a dependency, but bypasses the